 Whereas at first sight the title of this post might not be associated with my main themes of Curiosity and Creativity, it secretly is about that.
 You’ll see.
-There have been many inspirations for snippets in this post, but in the end it is the aggregate of at least 10 years of mental bubbles interacting bubbling.
+Bear with me.
+I do have a point :-) There have been many inspirations for snippets in this post, but in the end it is the aggregate of at least 10 years of mental bubbles interacting, i.e. bubbling.
 If you recognise some elements, that’s most likely because we live on the same Planet.

 Why Balance may not be all it’s cracked up to be

-In this era of overwhelming complexity, the usual tip that I receive and I have a strong suspicion you do too, to deal with it is to “Find a balance”.
-I have always disliked that term, for one because it implies a status quo, or static situation, or in very negative terms an MAD-situation (Mutually Assured Destruction, a stalemate that allegedly you won;t destroy each other.
-Yeeah).
+In this era of overwhelming complexity, the usual tip that I receive and I have a strong suspicion you do too, to deal with the complexity, is to “Find a balance”.
+I have always disliked that term, for one because it implies a status quo, or static situation, or in very negative terms a MAD-situation (Mutually Assured Destruction, a stalemate that allegedly brings you to not destroying each other.
+Yeeah, sure, if that’s what you want to bet on?)

-Now some of you may think they recognise the hipster-cheerleader-buzz book Art of not Giving a F***.
-I think it’s the (much) more subtle Art of Turning seeming contradictions into new Pathways, or even turning them irrelevant.
+Now some of you may think they recognise the hipster-cheerleader-buzz book Art of not Giving a F***?
+In fact, I think it’s the (much) more subtle: Art of Turning seeming contradictions into new Pathways, or even making them irrelevant.
 As you may observe by the end of this post, when you master this Art it will be hard to deny that you are mastering Creativity.
 To Live, that is.
-And that is how by taking this detour my writing becomes full circle, or as I call it: spiral because this new step brings us to a better place than before, not the same.
+And making the link to Creativity is how my writing becomes full circle, or as I call it: spiral.
+Because this new step brings us to a better place than before, not the same.
 More about that in another post.

 From Battle, i.e., balancing the extremes